Google AdWords is one way to get your business on Google.

 When it comes to social media, you can get more visibility with little investment.
 You’ll want to be sure that you fully complete all aspects of your profile.

 Also, be sure your target audience is on the social media channel you choose.
-For example, if you are targeting a high school educated, rural audience, you may not want to choose LinkedIn as your social media channel of choice.
+For example, if you are targeting a high school-educated, rural audience, you may not want to choose LinkedIn as your social media channel of choice.

 What is local SEO?

-Local SEO is a series of best practices that allow your brick and mortar store or local service (eg, electrician in the Chicago area) to appear on Google and other search engines..
+Local SEO is a series of best practices that allow your brick-and-mortar store or local service (eg, electrician in the Chicago area) to appear on Google and other search engines.

 How Local SEO works?

-Your marketing consultant submits your website and relevant business information to a variety of data aggregators and publisher.
+Your marketing consultant submits your website and relevant business information to a variety of data aggregators and publishers.
 Data aggregators distribute your business information to search engines (besides Google), car navigation systems, Apple Maps, Google Maps and more.
 Publishers, such as Apple, Bing, Facebook Place Tips, Foursquare, Google and Yelp help your site to appear in Google and other SERPs.

 Pros and Cons